muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 # Const in oop

 ## Const Data Members

 ### Defination

 >The `data members`,state or properties whose value can not be changed during execution time and require value at time upon intialization .

+###  Note
+> You can not left const memmber uninitialized,otherwise it will cause error!

  ### Ways to declare and initialize
  1) Initializing at time of declarartion